Wildlife

 North American Racer, Coluber constrictor.

-The North American Racer (Coluber constrictor) is a nonvenomous fast-moving racer.
-Adults are medium to long, reaching up to 1,900 mm (75 inches).
+North American Racer (Coluber constrictor) is built for speed: medium to long, slim, smooth-scaled, and large-eyed.
+Adults can reach 1,900 mm (75 inches).

 Key detailWhat to look for